meemo/libugomemo/README.md

 - Parent file name is sometimes in the ppm format
 - DSi Library folder structure uses the Flipnote Studio FSID format to sort by author IDs
+- Thumbnails are officially extracted with 3 bytes of unkown use at the end, after the `0xD9` byte that terminates all JPG files.

 # Credits